 Estimated expenses to live in London are outlined below.
 Estimated rent is based on a student living independently.
 Rent for shared accommodation may be lower.

 The following are estimates provided as a guideline, designed to stimulate thoughts about your particular needs.
-Not included in the estimates are living costs for additional family members (e.g. spouse, children), travel/transportation costs and debt financing.
+Not included in the estimates are travel/transportation costs, debt financing, or living costs for additional family members (e.g. spouse, children).

 Funding Your Education